 We strive to keep children out of the middle of a divorce.
 As much as possible we try to shield children from seeing the difficult conversations and proceedings involved in a divorce.
 Our divorce attorneys are highly empathetic to the messages children need to hear during a divorce.
 We are happy to counsel you on ways to communicate with your child keeping their interests in mind.

 Divorce often involves many other legal considerations.
 A divorce requires the couple to divide their property and assets equitably.
 The lower-earning spouse may ask for spousal support, or alimony, in order to maintain their standard of living without the additional income.

 For couples with minor children, divorce requires parents to settle issues regarding child custody, parenting time, and support.
 Similarly, divorces rarely end at the judgment stage.
 Even after a divorce is formally complete, people’s circumstances change post-judgment, which may alter our clients’ divorce agreements.

 Our lawyers have represented enough clients to know what pitfalls to look out for.
-Clients facing divorce are often overwhelmed and emotionally drained, so it is in their best interest to speak with an attorney to ensure their rights are being protected.
+Clients facing divorce are often overwhelmed and emotionally drained, so it is in their best interest to speak with a Novi divorce attorney to ensure their rights are being protected.